Prayer and Reflection

-Each assembly has a period for quiet reflection, which may involve listening to a prayer, or a piece of music, or simply a period of silence and stillness.
+Each act of collective worship has a period for quiet reflection, which may involve listening to a prayer, or a piece of music, or simply a period of silence and stillness.

 At key points in the year, leaders of other faiths take assembly, supported by the Trust’s Chaplain, e.g. the Mufti takes assemblies for Ramadan.